-&lt;sup>3 See the long-term view for asset classes: moderate optimism on page 16
+&lt;sup>3 See the long-term view for asset classes: moderate optimism on page 16 equities: shifting leadership in an ongoing bull market

 While U.S. technology has dominated much of the upside to date, other parts of the market could outperform in the coming year.